Steve Mills (rugby union)

-Mills was educated at Cirencester Grammar School and Gloucestershire Technical College.
+Mills was born in Cirencester, Gloucestershire, and educated at Cirencester Grammar School and Gloucestershire Technical College.
 His first rugby club was Cirencester RFC.
-He moved to Gloucester in 1975.
+He moved to Gloucester in 1975, playing 303 games for the Cherry & Whites before retiring in 1985.
 He represented Gloucestershire, The South and South West and the Barbarians.
 He captained England 'B' in 1980 and won five full caps for England.